4: Chrysalis

 Still… more data stood to be gathered.
 What were the schematics of this weapon Uzi thought would be so effective?
 What was the layout of this colony — were there weakpoints J could infiltrate?

 And J… couldn’t deny some curiosity still lingered in her cache.
 Uzi was a worker drone… or was she?
 Worker drones ran cool.
-(Drone oil was essentially – if not quite – a coolant.)
-When J scanned her, Uzi hadn’t ran disassembler-drone hot, no – but she had definitely been warm enough to fool her.
-And the sheer, unmistakable satisfaction she took in drinking drone oil…
+(Drone oil was effectively — if not technically — a coolant.)

 But J didn’t have time or interest to invest in a second by second playback.
-She advanced the simulation in large time steps, Uzi’s trip to the cafeteria rendered as a flipbook of frames.
+She advanced the simulation in large time steps, rendering Uzi’s trip to the cafeteria as a flipbook of frames.

-A brief glimpse of a cafeteria lined with adolescent drones, grouped into cliques, few places left free to sit – but Uzi doesn’t even bother looking for one, instead carrying her tray to the door.
-One glance for any teachers watching, and the next frame showed Uzi wandering the halls.
+A brief glimpse of a cafeteria lined with adolescent drones, grouped into cliques, few places left free to sit — but Uzi doesn’t even bother looking for one, instead carrying her tray to the door.
+One glance for any teachers watching, and then the next frame showed Uzi wandering the halls.

 Not like I want to sit with them anyway, Uzi thought.
 Sitting alone at lunch was just inviting some drone to come over and score points with their friends at Uzi’s expense.